Friday, November 1, 2024

 Early Christianity, ancient slavery

 Christianity came early to Hardham: a lead Romano-British baptismal basin with the early Christian Chi Rho symbol dated to c.
 300 CE was discovered during drainage operations in the area in 1943.
-It is hard to ignore the thought that the first Christians at Roman Hardham may not have been free people, and may have not have been locals.
+It is hard to ignore the thought that the first Christians at Roman Hardham may not have been free people, and may not have been locals.
 The Sussex churches and their frescos lie in a long shadow cast by ancient transportation: these unusual paintings have a great deal to tell us about the perseverance of early Eastern Christian beliefs and practices in England as a long-term consequence of Roman slavery.

 Lead basin c.
 300 CE, perhaps for baptism,